Ceramic and Protective Coatings

 • Weather-resistance.
 It provides durable protection against rain, snow and ice, sun, salt, and anything else Mother Nature throws at it.
 The anti-corrosive coating holds up in all weather conditions.

 • Anti-Calcium Effect.
-Resists mineral deposits from bonding to the vehicle's surface so water spots can be wiped off much easier.
+Resists mineral deposits from bonding to the vehicle's surface so water spots can be wiped off much easier if they do form..

 • Detergent-resistant protection.
 The coating cannot be removed by water, alkalines or other detergents, even by pressure washers!
 It can last over three years! (with proper maintenance)